 8. La Cantera

 La Cantera is located in north central San Antonio and includes high-end shopping, entertainment, and family-friendly dining.
 The area has several shopping centers, numerous attractions, and a couple of fantastic resorts.
-Consequently, this place can get a bit touristy – but I suppose that’s San Antonio in a nutshell anyway!
+Consequently, this place can get a bit touristy – but I suppose that’s San Antonio anyway!

 Things to do in La Cantera

-- I highly suggest that you stop by the Holocaust Memorial Museum for a self-guided tour.
+I highly suggest you stop by the Holocaust Memorial Museum for a self-guided tour.
 It provides a fascinating look at one of the darkest chapters of human history, featuring poignant exhibits and lessons about the importance of respect for our fellow man.
-It’s also free (with donations being most welcome), so you really have no excuse to not go.
+It’s also free (with donations being most welcome), so you have no excuse not to go.

 Where to Stay in La Cantera

-- Best Budget Hotel – La Quinta Inn & Suites by Wyndham San Antonio The Dominion
+- Budget Hotel – La Quinta Inn & Suites by Wyndham San Antonio The Dominion

-- Best Mid-Range Hotel – Eilan Hotel and Spa, Ascend Resort Collection
+- Mid-Range Hotel – Eilan Hotel and Spa, Ascend Resort Collection

-- Best Luxury Hotel – La Cantera Resort & Spa
+- Luxury Hotel – La Cantera Resort & Spa